How Much Does It Cost to Get a Georgia Real Estate License?

-You already know Georgia real estate agents make good money, but the real question is how much it costs to get licensed.
-Applicants can expect to pay at least $566 to get a license and $250 to keep it active every four years.
+Thinking about getting your Georgia real estate license?
+Wondering how much the process will set you back?
+The short answer is that applicants can expect to pay at least $616 to get a license and $250 to keep it active every four years.

-Here’s how the cost of getting a Georgia real estate license breaks down.
+Here’s how the cost of getting a Georgia salesperson license breaks down.

-- By taking a course with a real estate school that’s been approved by the Georgia Real Estate Commission (GREC) - coursework can be done online or in a classroom.
+- By taking a course with a real estate school that’s been approved by the Georgia Real Estate Commission (GREC).
+Coursework can be done online or in a classroom.

 - By taking a course with an out-of-state school that provides an equivalent agency-approved salesperson course.

 Background Check: $25+

-Applicants that live outside of Georgia must get a report from their home state that’s the equivalent to the GCIC or a National Crime Information Center [NCIC] report.
+Applicants that live outside of Georgia must get a report from their home state that’s the equivalent to the GCIC or a National Crime Information Center (NCIC) report.
 You’ll also have to get an NCIC report if you have charges or convictions in multiple states.
 The cost for these reports will vary by state.

 License Application Fee: $170-$340

-It may be a simple piece of paper, but a Georgia real estate license is worth a lot of dough.
-The license fee is $170 for brokers and agents if you apply within 90 days of passing the exam.
-It’s a good idea to go ahead and get your license ASAP because the fee goes up to $340 after 90 days.
+It may be a simple piece of paper, but a Georgia real estate license is not cheap.
+The license fee is $170 if you apply within 90 days of passing the exam.
+It’s wise to apply quickly because, after 90 days, the license fee doubles to $340.
+Dawdling will cost you!

 On the bright side, the fee covers your licensure for four years.

-After the first year, all agents must finish 36 hours of continuing education before they can renew.
-Individual 3-hour courses (including the mandatory License Law course) can be completed online for $40.
+Individual 3-hour courses (including the mandatory License Law course) can be completed online for $20-$40 a piece.
 There are also complete CE packages for $150-160.

 Every four years you have to renew your real estate license to keep it active.
 In addition to meeting the continuing education requirement, you’ll also have to pay a renewal fee.